runabh1/mitraaavet/README.md

 -   **Background Color**: Light beige/off-white (`#F5F5DC`)
 -   **Accent/Urgent Color**: Terracotta (`#E07A5F`)
 -   **Font**: 'PT Sans' for all text.
--   **UI Library**: Use ShadCN/UI components for everything (Cards, Buttons, Dialogs, Inputs, etc.).
+-   **UI Library**: Use ShadCN/UI components for everything.
--   **Icons**: Use `lucide-react` for all icons.
+-   **Icons**: Use `lucide-react`.
--   **Layout**: The app should be responsive and mobile-first.
-Use a consistent header across all pages.
+-   **Layout**: The app should be responsive and mobile-first with a consistent header.

 **Technical Implementation (Genkit & AI)**:

 -   Use `genkit` for all AI functionality.
--   **Language Support**: The app must support English, Hindi, and Assamese.
-The user should be able to switch languages from a dropdown in the header.
-This selection should be stored in `localStorage`.
--   The language selection should be passed to all relevant AI flows so that the AI can understand the user's query and respond in the correct language.
+-   The user's selected language (stored in `localStorage`) must be passed to all relevant AI flows to ensure responses are in the correct language.
--   For all voice recording features, the selected language must be used to configure the speech-to-text transcription.
--   All server-side logic (calling AI flows) should be handled within Next.js Server Actions.
-Use the `useActionState` hook for handling form submissions and displaying pending/error states.
+-   All server-side logic (calling AI flows) should be handled within Next.js Server Actions, using `useActionState` for form submissions.
 ```